AlbinFont/website_pro/content/home/about.md

 +++

 Welcome to my professional website.

-I am always finding difficult to explain what my job is.
-A simple definition would be that I am a medical entomologist studying vector-borne diseases.
-But the truth is that I can hardly identify directly more than 3 mosquito species, which is not fitting well with the entomologist definition.
-I am not even more a statistician, a programmer, a geneticist, a virologist nor a data analyst...but I see myself like a blend made of a very little of these.
+My professional interests concern vector-borne diseases.
+More specifically, I am studying dynamic traits related to mosquito vectors biology and interaction dynamics between mosquito-borne pathogens and their hosts.
+My studies include the estimation of extrinsic and intrinsic incubation period distributions and how they influence vector competence and vector-borne disease outbreak in the field.

-One of my main professional interest is to elucidate if a trait related to vector-borne diseases has a genetic basis, and if it does, discover the genetic factors underlying it.
-My second main professional interest relates to the study of the dynamic of the interactions between mosquito-borne pathogens and their hosts.
-The time-related phenotypes in vector-borne disease are largely overlooked in studies, mainly because of technical or ethical constraints.
-However, time is one of the most influential components of vector competence and vector-borne disease outbreak dynamic on the field.
-I am of course open to explore within and beyond these frontiers through collaborations.
+My other interest is to elucidate if a trait related to vector-borne diseases has a genetic basis, and if it does, discover the genetic factors underlying it.

-A major turnover in my young scientist career was to learn how to code in the R environment.
-R brought my science abilities to a next level and allowed me to be transversal.
-It allows me to deal with huge data sets, perform simple and hard-core statistic tests, visualize complex data, create maps, ... without knowing anything else than applying a very well documented R package or R tutorial.
-Hey!
-It also allows me to create a website so easily thanks to the Rblogdown (https://bookdown.org/yihui/blogdown/) package without any background.
-I am infinitely grateful to all members of the R community that have helped R to become what it is today through numerous open-source packages, dedicated tutorials or blogs.
-Through my “behind the paper tutorials”, I aim to bring my modest contribution by sharing some of my code.
+I am open to explore within and beyond these frontiers through collaborations :smiley: :rocket: